 “Why, ye lubber…”

-Barry wasn't a short man, but she was a solid ten centimetres taller than him.
+Barry wasn’t a short man, but the newcomer was a solid ten centimetres taller than him.
 He tried not to gawp, and found that the well-used broadsword that the newcomer was wielding gave him all the encouragement he needed to avoid staring.